google/fchan-go/writeup/writeup.md

 techniques mentioned in [FRAP](http://adam.chlipala.net/frap/) would also be helpful in building confidence in the algorithms.

-Implement in the Go runtime
+**Implement in the Go runtime**

-: Implementing these channels within the runtime could further reduce these algorithms' overhead.
+Implementing these channels within the runtime could further reduce these algorithms' overhead.
 In particular they will allow for more efficient implementation of the blocking semantics in that they can access goroutine and scheduling metadata directly, whereas the current implementation relies on `WaitGroup`s, which may be too heavyweight for our purposes.

-Improving Performance
+**Improving Performance**

-: Some variants of this algorithm still perform worse at lower core-counts than their native Go equivalents.
+Some variants of this algorithm still perform worse at lower core-counts than their native Go equivalents.
 One possible reason for this is how much allocation these queues perform (go channels need only keep a single fix-sized buffer).
 It could be fruitful to experiment with schemes that reduce allocation, as well